-Well, it’s pretty difficult even for professionals.
+Well, it’s pretty difficult to even for professionals.
 You need to set some kind of a goal.

-For example: “I’d like to see this many people come to my website” or “I’d like to see a certain number of people sign up for my newsletter.”
+For example: “I’d like to see these many people come to my website” or “I’d like to see a certain number of people sign up for my newsletter.”

 In other words, you need to have some kind of success criteria for yourself.
 It doesn’t matter what kind of criteria you choose.
 Just set a goal and check if you manage to hit it.
 If you don’t, go and figure out why.